|Product / Service||FAST FOOD RESTAURANT|

 Insights: 1) People are curious for new flavour combinations and willing to trample across brand conventions to experience them.
-2) There’s no longer an inside / outside of a company – thanks to social media, corporations are now held accountable for their actions.
-Creative idea: To raise awareness of United Nations Peace Day, Burger King made a highly visible proposal to McDonald’s, inviting them to collaborate on a truly one-of-a-kind product: The McWhopper.
-The proposed mash-up burger would combine key ingredients from each restaurant’s signature product, The Big Mac and The Whopper, to be prepared and served on one day only, Peace Day, 21st September 2015.
+2) There’s no longer an inside / outside of a company – thanks to social media, corporations are now accountable for their actions.
+Creative idea: Burger King made a highly visible proposal to McDonald’s, inviting them to collaborate on a truly one-of-a-kind product: The McWhopper.
+The proposed mash-up burger would combine key ingredients from each restaurant’s signature product, The Big Mac and The Whopper, to be prepared and served on one day only, United Nations Peace Day, 21st September 2015.

 - 8.9 billion media impressions - Earned media value $US138m - ROI: Every $1 spent on marketing the campaign returned $88 in earned media - #1 trending topic, Facebook and Twitter - 10,000+ DIY McWhopper reviews on YouTube - +40% increase in Peace Day awareness (from 30% to 43% of the U.S pop) - +16% increase in Peace Day awareness worldwide “The McWhopper campaign is the single highest contributor ever towards Peace Day awareness” - McKinsey and Company – Research partner Burger King brand metrics: +75% Positive brand buzz (talkability) from 20% to 35% (60% millennials) +25% Purchase consideration from 32% to 40% (+76% millennials) +48% Likelihood to recommend brand: from 21% to 31% (+84% millennials) Source: ABPR, Personally Inside, Llorente y Cuenca, Ketchurn, Evercom, Weber Shandwick, Emanate and Cison, Toluna Research, McKinsey and Company

 The McWhopper campaign wasn’t made social, it was born social.
 We were confident that had we approached McDonald’s behind closed doors, they would have said no behind closed doors.
-By making the proposal so very public on so many platforms, we knew McD’s would be pushed to respond.
-The proposal was planned with painstaking diligence, to ensure success didn’t hinge on a yes or a no. We invested a significant amount of time and resource into scenario planning, resulting in an extensive set of responses to cater for every conceivable scenario.
-More importantly, we created a comprehensive suite of campaign assets to inspire consumer engagement no matter what.
+So by making the proposal so very public (via two of the world’s most famous newspapers, various outdoor executions, a campaign microsite, and the leading social platforms), we knew McD’s would be more inclined to respond.
+Yet the proposal was so diligently planned, success did not hinge on a yes or a no - we created a comprehensive suite of campaign assets to inspire engagement no matter what.
 It was a completely integrated approach designed to empower the public and media to create and share do-it-yourself McWhoppers, further spreading awareness.
-It was all very well for the world to take notice, but we also wanted the world to take action.
+It was all very well for the world to take notice, but BK wanted the world to take action.